 Ban cooking all otherwise useful ingredients once when starting a new fortress.
+Note that this exact command can be enabled via the Autostart tab of gui/control-panel.

 -v, --verbose Print each ban as it happens.

 5.6.35 binpatch